vxsharma-14/project-NAnPack/README.md

 # FluiDynPy
-A Python package of numerical solvers for teaching and University research.
+An open-source package of numerical solvers written in Python for teaching and University research.

+The package is free to use and share without any restrictions.